hunar4321/find-global-maximum/README.md

 https://youtu.be/1p11-oggW1E

 **Online Link**
-play with the simulation here: https://simmer.io/@hunar/reaching-global-maxima
+play with the simulation in your browser here: https://simmer.io/@hunar/reaching-global-maxima

 ![](images/game_extinction1.gif)